MQahawish/nanoGPT-music/README.md

 ## quick start

-to easily run the program , just run the UI_Pygame.py script either using the IDE or cmd , which opens the gui and starts the program . (it might take a a little bit of time to load , since it needs to load a 13M parameter model :D )
+to easily run the program, just run the UI_Pygame.py script either using the IDE or cmd, which opens the GUI and starts the program.
+(It might take a a little bit of time to load since it needs to load a 13M parameter model :D )

 ## GUI